 For years, we’ve all been hearing that some pollinators- most notably the honeybee and Monarch butterfly populations- are under threat.
 Destruction of natural habitat, overuse of pesticides, and changes in climate are among the suspected causes; other causes are still unknown.
 This threat is a big deal, as pollinators are responsible for the successful production of approximately 75% of ALL the plants we eat!
 So, unless we want to survive on a diet of potatoes (I mean, I know it sounds like heaven, but I think we’d get bored), we all have to do our part!
 Fortunately, there’s something every single person can do- planting a single pollinator-friendly flower is still a contribution!

-I’m far from a professional or an expert, but I’d love to share some simple tips and strategies I’ve picked up through trial and error over the past year!
-Because I was a newbie so recently, I remember many of the questions, dilemmas, and epiphanies I had.
+Because I was a newbie so recently, I remember many of the questions, dilemmas, and epiphanies I had during my first year.
 I hope these will speak to those of you who are just diving in!
-If you’d like to create a habitat that helps support your local pollinators, please consider keeping some (or all!) of these ideas in mind:
+If you’d like to create a habitat that helps support your local pollinators, please keep these ideas in mind:

 *Please note: I’m gardening in Denver, CO.
 My recommended plants might not always be relevant to your area, so be sure to double check!